Intentional Infliction of Emotional Distress

 In the end, a jury makes the final decision on whether the conduct in question rises to the level of extreme and outrageous.

-In addition to acting in an extreme an outrageous manner, the actor must act with intent or recklessness.
+The actor must act with intent or recklessness in order to have a valid claim.
 In other words, the actor must intend to cause severe emotional distress or know that severe emotional distress is likely to occur.
-The actor can also become liable for intentional infliction if they behave with deliberate disregard to the high possibility that severe emotional distress will occur.

 For example, if someone receives a text message from their significant other while at a friend's house, becomes angry, and smashes the urn containing their friend's mother's ashes, the friend could possibly win an intentional infliction lawsuit under the theory of reckless disregard.